chengw123/EECS_3214/lecture/lecture_2.md

 	-	Ip address identifies the host interface rather than the host itself
 		-	ex: one router as a host has several ip addresses
 -	physical addresses
+	-	the attachment of a device to the network is identified by physical address
+	-	its format depends on the particular type of network
+	-	ex: Ethernet has 48-bit addresses
 	-